lucidsoftware/lucid-programming-competition-2021/problems/PickingTeams/description.md

 To try to bring some order to the chaos, the students also ask if another student is already on their team.

+After processing all commands and queries, any students not yet on a team form teams of size 1.
+So, if Emily does not yet have a team at the end of input, she forms a team that consists of just Emily (and presumably feels a bit left out).
+Every student's name will appear in the input at least once.

 No student will claim themself.
 If a student tries to claim a student already on their team, do nothing.

 ## Input

 Input will begin with a non-negative integer N <= 100000, representing the number of lines that follow.
 Each of the following N lines will be either a command or a query.
 Commands are in the form `+ A B`, meaning student A adds student B to their team.
 Queries are in the form `?
 A B`, meaning "Are students A and B on the same team?"
-You may assume that every student's name will appear in either a command or query at least once.
+Again, every student's name will appear in either a command or query at least once.
 Every name will be unique and consist only of lowercase and uppercase letters [a-zA-Z].

 ## Output